 Education, Training, & Certification

 Veterinarians need to earn a doctor of veterinary medicine (D.V.M.) degree from an accredited college of veterinary medicine to practice.
 They must also have a state-issued license to practice.

 - Education: Admission to a college of veterinary medicine requires a background in biology and zoology, and students typically have degrees in one of these areas before being admitted.
 Different programs also may have specific prerequisites that must be met before admission

-- Certifications: Every state in the U.S. requires candidates for licensure to pass the North American Veterinary Licensing Exam (NAVLE) administered by the International Council for Veterinary Assessment.
-Many states also give have their own exams.
+- Certifications: Every state and the District of Columbia requires candidates for licensure to pass the North American Veterinary Licensing Exam (NAVLE) administered by the International Council for Veterinary Assessment.
+Many states also give their own exams.

 Veterinarian Skills & Competencies